 USE TINTED OR REFLECTIVE GLASS, OR A SIMPLE LACE COVER!

 If you can’t afford to replace the glass in your windows, there’s a DIY option to make life a little easier.
 Measure the glass on each of the windows on your ground floor.
 Then, head to your local fabric store and ask for white lace in those measurements.
 Make sure the lace has a design with few large holes to provide ample coverage.
-Use mod podge to adhere the lace to the windows.
+Use mod podge to adhere the lace to the windows and your burglar proofing is complete.
 Light can still filter through the fabric, but criminals will find themselves unable to see much through the lace.
 The best part is that the fabric is totally removable with a simple bucket of hot, soapy water to wash off the mod podge!

-For more tips on keeping your home safe and beautiful, keep up with the J-Tech construction blog; we add new content every week!
+For more tips on keeping your home safe and beautiful with burglar-resistant windows, keep up with the J-Tech construction blog; we add new content every week!
 For assistance in creating the exterior aesthetic your home deserves, call J-Tech today.
 From siding and gutters to roof work and windows, we are Lincoln and Grand Island’s residential and commercial construction experts!